NITCbase/nitcbase.github.io/docs/XFS Interface/introduction.md

 3. [XFS / External File System Commands](../NITCbase_Commands#external-file-system-xfs-commands)
 4. [Script Commands](../NITCbase_Commands#script-commands)

-**XFS interface has been imlemented completely and provided to you**.
+**XFS interface has been implemented completely and provided to you**.
 It is available in the `XFS_Interface` directory.
-Feel free follow the [installation guidelines provided here](./Installation%20Guidelines.md) and familiarize yourself with the commands.
-Refer the [NITCbase Commands section](../NITCbase_Commands) to get specifications for each of these commmands.
+Feel free to follow the [installation guidelines provided here](./Installation%20Guidelines.md) and familiarize yourself with the commands.
+Refer to the [NITCbase Commands section](../NITCbase_Commands) to get the specifications for each commmand.